KiCad/kicad-source-mirror/Documentation/development/ui-policy.md

 This section defines how dialog boxes should be designed.
 The KiCad project uses the [GNOME User Interface Guidelines][gnome-ui-guidelines] for laying out dialogs.
 KiCad's dialogs must be designed with [wxFormBuilder][wxformbuilder].
-Please use the most recent version of wxFormBuilder possible to prevent version issues with other developers.
+As wxFormBuilder available in packages is likely to be a different version than what other developers have installed, it has been decided to use the version kept in a Github repository, branch [wxFB3.5RC-1][wxformbuilder-github] to avoid version mismatch.
 When designing dialogs, follow the [visual layout section of the GNOME User Interface Guidelines][gnome-ui-layout].

 ## Escape Key Termination ## {#dialogs-esc-key}
 Please note that the escape key termination only works properly if there is a